soumyarach/calculator/README.md

 *DATASETS FOR CLI CALCULATOR:-
 -> Test cases:-
- Addition
+ Addition,
- Subtraction
+ Subtraction,
- Multipulication
+ Multipulication,
- Division
+ Division,
- Invalid input
+ Invalid input,
- Decimal numbers
+ Decimal numbers.

  -> Edge cases:-
- Very large numbers
+ Very large numbers,
- Very small numbers
+ Very small numbers.
 => These data sets should help you to test the functionality and robustness of your CLI calculator